 On This Day April 17

 1970 – At the invitation of President Richard Nixon, country music legend Johnny Cash performs for an invited audience in the East Room of the White House.
 One of the first songs that Cash plays is a track that Nixon personally requested: “A Boy Named Sue.”

 1973 – Pink Floyd’s “The Dark Side of the Moon,” which delivers classics like “Money” and “Us and Them,” begins a week at No. 1 on the Billboard album chart, but remains on the chart for 15 years — the longest stretch of any rock album.

 1998 – Linda McCartney dies at the age of 56 following a long battle with cancer.
 She was married to Paul McCartney for nearly 30 years, was a member of his band Wings, and was an accomplished photographer and animal rights advocate.

-1964 – Jerrie Mock achieves what Amelia Earhart could not.
-She becomes the first woman pilot to fly solo around the world.
+1964 – Jerrie Mock achieves what Amelia Earhart could not, becoming the first woman pilot to fly solo around the world.
 It takes her 29.5 days to achieve the historic feat.
 Later, Mock is honored with the Gold Medal Award from President Lyndon Johnson on behalf of what is now the Federal Aviation Administration (FAA).

 1964 – The Ford Mustang is officially unveiled at the World’s Fair in New York.
 That same day, the the so-called “pony car” debuts in Ford showrooms across the U.S. with buyers immediately snapping up almost 22,000 vehicles.
 Price tag for the base model is $2,372, half the cost of a Corvette.